shayenna/HealthyHeadwatersLab_wiki/Lab-structure/Lab-roles.md

 * Analyses Healthy Headwater Lab water samples for C, P, and N
 * Trains new lab members in nutrient analysis

-### Nin Da Waab Jig Project Coordinator
+### Nindawaabjig Research Coordinator
-Destiny Soney (*currently on parental leave*) is the Healthy Headwaters Lab Nin Da Waab Jig Project Coordinator.
+Katrina Keeshig is the Healthy Headwaters Lab Nindawaabjig Research Coordinator.
 She:
+* Assists in the development and coordination of our lab's research with Nindawaabjig (Walpole Island Heritage Centre)
+* Coordinates Canada Nature Fund field activities
+*	Conducts the budgeting and reporting of Nindawaabjig Canada Nature Fund activities
+*	Assists with Nin.Da.WaabJig grant proposals and funding applications
+*	Assists with developing and carrying out lab activities (outreach, fieldwork, training)
+*	Strengthens the connection between Ojibway Nature Park, Bkejwanong (WIFN) and Healthy Headwaters Lab
+*	Seeks out opportunities to advance the goals of the Indigenous Allyship program

+### Nindawaabjig Project Coordinator
+Destiny Soney (*currently on parental leave*) is the Healthy Headwaters Lab Nindawaabjig Project Coordinator.
+She:
-* Assists in the development and coordination of our lab's research with Nin Da Waab Jig (Walpole Island Heritage Centre) and the Walpole Island Land Trust.
+* Assists in the development and coordination of our lab's research with Nindawaabjig (Walpole Island Heritage Centre) and the Walpole Island Land Trust.

 ### Senior Agricultural Advisor (consultant)
 Jim Boak is a consultant, acting as the Senior Agricultural Advisor for the Healthy Headwaters Lab.
 He: